Ford Tractor Shield

 When Ford Conquered the World with Shield & Globe

-The genius lay in the systematic approach.
-From the River Rouge Complex in Michigan, Ford shipped wooden crates containing every component needed to assemble complete vehicles.
-These "knock-down kits" transformed warehouses in Bordeaux, assembly halls in Buenos Aires, and industrial sites from Cork to Copenhagen into extensions of Detroit's might.
-By 1932, Ford was manufacturing one-third of the world's automobiles³, a dominance that neither German engineering nor British tradition could challenge.
+The Complete Knock Down (CKD) manufacturing system, pioneered as early as 1913, was the breakthrough.
+Ship the parts, not the cars.
+From the River Rouge Complex in Michigan, Ford sent wooden crates containing every component needed to assemble a complete vehicle.
+Warehouses in Bordeaux, assembly halls in Buenos Aires, industrial sites from Cork to Copenhagen became extensions of Detroit's production line, without a single car crossing an ocean.²

 Red Tractors & Red Shields